prose/prose/CONTRIBUTING.md

 Running `make` will also build the browser tests available at http://localhost:8000/test

+You can run tests quickly from the command line with `npm test`

 Require any new test files in `test/tests.js`

 ## Code Style